Assistance program Norfolk County Massachusetts.

 Quincy branch of Salvation Army – Several main programs are offered, including EFSP/FEMA mortgage, rent, electric and gas bill payment assistance.
 They also run the Massachusetts Good Neighbor Energy Fund for paying heating and electric bills.
 In addition, the Quincy Salvation Army provides services that include free food and grocery pantries, information on government assistance such as food stamps, Christmas baskets and gifts, Thanksgiving meals and holiday gifts/toys.
+There is also a free school backpack, supply, and uniforms given away each year.
 6 Baxter Street, Quincy, Massachusetts, 02169, (617) 472-2345

 Countywide Salvation Army - In addition to the locations indicated above, there are a few other centers in the Norfolk County area.
 Each one is focused on helping people of all ages, races, and ages.
 Call them for information on social services, holiday programs, shelter, food, and more.
-Click here.
+Click here Salvation Army Norfolk County.

-Two different non-profit law firms to call for free civil legal advice include Metrowest Legal Services, Inc 508-620-1830 and also Legal Assistance Corporation of Central Massachusetts, Inc. (LACCM) (phone 508-752-3718).
+Two different non-profit law firms to call for free civil legal advice include the following.
+They can offer free advice and attorneys can even represent clients in court.
+The options include Metrowest Legal Services, Inc 508-620-1830 and also Legal Assistance Corporation of Central Massachusetts, Inc. (LACCM) (phone 508-752-3718).
 Read more on Massachusetts legal aid.